-At a time of unprecedented humanitarian need, we urge Congress to ensure the highest funding levels possible for poverty-reducing international development and humanitarian assistance in fiscal year 2025.
+• At a time of unprecedented humanitarian need, we urge Congress to increase funding for povertyreducing international development and humanitarian assistance in fiscal year 2025.
 [The accounts which do this are detailed in the CRS/USCCB appropriations chart.]

 Share a story about the importance and impact of CRS' programs funded by U.S. international assistance.
 Consider including details from the background document, the Appropriations Leave Behind or using stories found at crs.org/act.